 The bottom line is that what happened in 2008 can never be allowed to happen again.
-As a former Senator from New York, I know first-hand the role that Wall Street can and should play in our economy -- helping Main Street grow and prosper.
+Wall Street’s proper role in our economy is helping Main Street grow and prosper.
 With strong rules of the road, the financial industry can help more young families buy that first home, make it possible for entrepreneurs to create new small businesses, and support hard-working Americans save for retirement.
 To create good-paying jobs, raise incomes, and help families afford a middle class life, we need less risk and more growth -- growth that’s strong, fair, and long-term.
 That’s what I’m fighting for in my campaign and that’s what I’ll do as President.

 ###